For Justice Professionals

 What Justice Professionals can do

-We know that people with FASD are overrepresented in the justice system, with the ground-breaking Banksia Hill Project conducted by Telethon Kids Institute in 2018 finding that 36% of incarcerated youth had Fetal Alcohol Spectrum Disorder (FASD).
+We know that people with FASD are overrepresented in the justice system, with the ground-breaking Banksia Hill Project conducted by The Kids Research Institute Australia (formerly named Telethon Kids Institute) in 2018 finding that 36% of incarcerated youth had Fetal Alcohol Spectrum Disorder (FASD).

 We also know that with the right support, people living with FASD can learn and lead successful and fulfilled lives.
 Thorough assessment, early diagnosis, strong parent and carer engagement, individualised therapy and personalised learning plans can ensure good outcomes across a range of life goals can be achieved.